jaketompkins97/TompkinsIS279/README.md

 ### Research Findings

-The qualitative data collected from interviewing users suggests that the preferred keyboard for typing is the traditional QWERTY layout (Figure 1).
+The qualitative data collected from interviewing users suggests that the preferred keyboard for typing is the traditional QWERTY layout.
 According to the feedback received by users, this keyboard is more comfortable to operate.
 This claim is supported by the quantitative data from the timed tasks.
 Evaluating this data made it clear that, despite the range of typing speeds, users who typed using the QWERTY keyboard were typically able to identify target letters much quicker than the individuals using the alphabetical keyboard layout.
 According to users interviewed from this research, it is better to offer equipment that feels familiar, which can improve their confidence and ability to complete tasks.

-**Figure X**
+**Figure 8**

 *Quadrant Map*